sachinmalusare/SelfDrivCar-Behavioral-Cloning-P3/README.md

 data with additional laps.
 Later I used some additional data by flipping the images.

-####I recorded myself driving around Track 1 first using the
+####I recorded myself driving around Track 1 first using the mouse.
-using the mouse.

 - Recovery: I then recorded driving the car only from the side of the road to the center, both along straight roads and along